jpcw/checkopenbgpd/README.rst

  $ check_openbgpd
  CHECKBGPCTL OK - All bgp sessions in correct state | 'PEER-1'=529581;;;0

-Sometimes you have some peer sessions in idle state, and it 's not critical.
+Sometimes you have some peer sessions in ignore state, and it 's not critical.
 Typically a session which depends on a slave carp interface.
-You have an option '--idle-list', the plugin will take care if the session is in this list, and returns an 'OK' state for this session.
+You have an option '--ignore-list', the plugin will take care if the session is in this list, and returns an 'OK' state for this session.

 ::

-  $ check_openbgpd --idle-list PEER-2 OTHER-PEER
+  $ check_openbgpd --ignore-list PEER-2 OTHER-PEER
   CHECKBGPCTL OK - All bgp sessions in correct state | 'PEER-1'=529581;;;0 'PEER-2'=0;;;0 'OTHER-PEER'=0;;;0

 + Critical

-Critical state is reached with first idle session not escaped in the optionnal '--idle-list'
+Critical state is reached with first ignore session not escaped in the optionnal '--ignore-list'

 ::